 In October 2021, a series of Israeli targets were attacked, most likely orchestrated by Iranian hacker groups.
 The attacks crippled systems of one major hospital and blocked the access to multiple sites hosted on the servers of one Israeli hosting company.
 The hackers also leaked some of the personal information obtained from the attacks, including the information of users of one dating website and of patients of a major chain of medical institutes.
 In November 2021, Israeli internet providers were issued an order requiring them to block the access to any website containing the leaked information.
-As of February 2022, the investigation of the attacks is still ongoing.

 A significant development impacting the financial sector is the enactment of the Financial Data Services Law in November 2021.
-As mentioned in 1.3 Administration and Enforcement Process, the law regulates the field of financial data services.
+As mentioned in 1.3 Administration and Enforcement Process, the law regulates financial data services.
 It requires financial bodies interested in providing financial data services to obtain a designated licence from the Israeli Securities Authority.
 Subject to the consumer's consent, licensed financial bodies can receive and transmit consumers' financial data to and from other financial bodies, via a designated online system.

 Because the relationship between the financial bodies and their data sources involves the transfer of voluminous personal information, the law specifies detailed provisions regarding the manner of collection, use, storage and transfer of financial information, as well as provisions regarding cybersecurity and security incident handling.
 The law adopts the PPL's principles such as consent, choice, purpose limitation and data minimisation, and in some cases even extends their scope.
 For example, the Financial Data Services Law gives data subjects a broader right to correct data.
 According to the law, the financial body must investigate any reported "flaw" in the consumer's financial data - a broad term which also includes a cybersecurity malfunction leading to unauthorised access to or unauthorised disclosure of the data, regardless of who submitted the report.
-In comparison, the PPL's right to correct data is only exercisable by the data subjects themselves, and only where the data was found to be incorrect, incomplete, unclear or outdated.
-The law's provisions will take effect in phases, starting April 2022.
+In comparison, the right to correct data under the PPL is only exercisable by the data subjects themselves, and only where the data was found to be incorrect, incomplete, unclear or outdated.
+The law's provisions came into effect starting April 2022.